fairhopeweb/docs-4/sometimes-asked-questions.md

 - A Front End
     - Import Budibase component librarys from NPM, or write your own
+    - Import styleshees, e.g. Bootstrap
+    - Setup event handlers (e.g. onClick, onLoad..) - from a predefined list of handler, which are mostly API calls (e.g. "Save Record")
-    - Using the Builder (visually) create "inherited" components... e.g. using the budibase "Button" component, create a "Primary Button" - with styles applied the the button
+    - Using the Builder (visually) create "inherited" components... e.g. using the budibase "Button" component, create a "Primary Button" - with styles applied to the button
     - Combine components to make more complex components ... e.g. "Customer Record"

 Once you've built your app, you get: